shivannis/xandr-docs-public/xandr-docs/articles/monetize/understanding-billing-and-costs-for-guaranteed-outcomes.md

 ---
-title: Microsoft Monetize - Understanding Billing and Costs
+title: Microsoft Monetize - Billing and Costs for Guaranteed Outcomes
 description: In this article, find information about the billing and costs covered by Guaranteed Outcomes. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Understanding billing and costs
+# Microsoft Monetize - Billing and costs for Guaranteed Outcomes

-> [!IMPORTANT]
-> This document describes the billing and costs for Guaranteed Outcomes.

 Guaranteed Outcomes currently only covers a buyer's media cost, which is accrued on a per-outcome basis.
 Additional impression-based CPM costs may still apply, particularly if those fees are billed outside of Xandr.
 For example, an ad serving fee may be charged on a CPM basis, regardless of the outcome of a given impression.